 The new one sits wet and heavy in my hand— the tongue of a dog drooping on a hot day.
 I turn it over to inspect the back, look for black spots in the crevices— a basket of apples I pour onto the grass.
 I don’t trust them to be fresh: All I know are the things people have told me.
 So I let my eyes linger on the darkening growths, dig my fingers into the mush until a sweetness lingers on my hand for days— honey rust in iron gelatin, a dying organ smells like fruit.
 Soon, the apples will turn to slush beneath the tree, And a stray will stop its circling, drop its dead bird on the winter grass, come to lap up the sweet fermentation, and grow drunk on my doubts.
 I haven't trained it not to.
 I take the liver and slide it thin between two coverslips before easing it under the microscope.
-It is red and shiny and in the light, I can see veins running under its surface, circulating in blue, confined to one exitless system.
-If I press my eye into the ocular lens, let the yellow light flood into my cornea, squinting with gravity's hand pressed against the back of my neck, I can see the soft bloom of scar tissue and stand there crookedly until I am sure there is nothing healthy left and I know my body isn't ready to let go of its toxins.
+It is red and shiny and in the light, I can see veins running under its surface, circulating in blue—this pulsing, red tongue.
+If I press my eye into the ocular lens, let the yellow light flood into my cornea, squinting in the half-sight, I see the soft bloom of scar tissue and stand there crookedly until I am sure there is nothing healthy left.

 Oh, My Word!
 Olivia would love to hear from you after reading this poem.
 Leave a comment below!